Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 npxcommand either fails or closes immediately

-If you are in WSL, treat it like Linux and try the simpler local install first.
+If you are in WSL, treat it like Linux and try the plain local install first.

-For the first run, do not optimize for stealth or speed.
-Optimize for visibility.
+Do not optimize for stealth or speed yet.
+Optimize for evidence.

-The Playwright docs say headed mode is the default.
-Keep it that way at first.
-A visible browser tells you three critical things quickly:
+The Playwright docs keep headed mode as the default, and that is the right choice for setup.
+A visible browser tells you three things faster than any log summary:

 - whether the server actually launched a browser